mstksg/inCode/copy/entries/dependent-haskell-1.md

 In short, you're leaving yourself open to many potential bugs...and the compiler doesn't help you write your code at all!
 This is the nightmare of every Haskell programmer.
-There must be a better way!
+There must be a better way![^better]

+[^better]: This sentence is the story of my Haskell life.

 #### Putting it to the test